marcwebbie/marcwebbie.github.io/source/_posts/writing-python3.md

     from mock i
     ```

-From your modules that have to use the compatible code you could import
+From your modules that have to use the compatible code you could do:

 ```python
 # .downloader.py
 from .python_two import input, range

 # ... your code goes here
 ```